josephtesting97-source/LightWeightSyslogMACOS/README.md

 # LightweightSyslog

-A lightweight tool that logs basic system metrics on Linux at regular intervals and optionally runs as a user-level systemd service.
+A lightweight tool that logs basic system metrics on MacOS at regular intervals and optionally runs as a user-level systemd service.

 Features
 Logs system uptime, CPU usage, and memory usage.
 Writes logs to ~/logger.log.
-Can run continuously as a user-level systemd service.
+Can run continuously as a user-level launchd service.
 Self-contained and easy to set up.

 ## Requirements